hazribo/Battleships/README.md

 Run the mp_game_engine.py file.
 This starts a game with two boards, one for the user and one for the AI.
 This uses the layout in the placement.json file for the user's board, and the random ship placement option for the AI's board.
+This is functionally identical to the simple game loop, with the exception of the AI making attacks against your board, and you lose if the AI sinks all of your battleships before you sink all of the AI battleships.

 ## Flask Web Interface